 The same can be said for eye care.
 There are contact lenses, and then there are contact lenses.
 While standard soft lenses offer a good level of comfort and vision clarity, there are higher-end models that do so much more for your quality of life.
 The difference is simply incomparable.
 At Eye Doctors in Palatine, we give our patients in Palatine, Illinois that superior difference.
 If you’re ready to upgrade your contact lenses, contact Doctors Robert Gerowitz and Leon Kubicki and Dr. Leon Kubicki.

 The Ortho-K Difference

 The majority of contact lens wearers use soft lenses.
 These are usually replaced either on a bi-weekly or monthly basis.
-The cost of standard soft lenses is roughly $300 per year.
-However, this doesn’t include the lens solution, which can run close to $150 to $200 per year.
+The cost of standard soft lenses are roughly $300 per year.
+However, this doesn’t include lens solution, which can run close to $150 to $200 per year.

-Daily disposable contacts are even more costly, as they are worn once a day and then discarded, eliminating the need for storage or lens solution.
-Standard daily contacts can cost anywhere between $500-$600 per year, while higher quality dailies can run upwards of $600 to $800 annually.
+Daily disposable contacts are priced higher.
+That’s because they are worn once a day and then discarded, so there’s no need for storage or lens solution.
+Daily contacts can cost between $500-$600 a year for a standard pair.
+Higher quality daily lenses can run upwards of $600 to $800 annually.